dib-lab/2020-ibd/README.md

 + Update from sourmash compute to sourmash sketch
 + Make spacegraphcats rules proper snakemake checkpoints
 + Upgrade to GTDB rs207 (or whatever GTDB is most current)
-+ Do all interpretation analysis in jupyter notebooks (even for R code) so figures are inline with code and easier to keep track of
++ Do all interpretation analysis in jupyter notebooks (even for R code) so figures are inline with code and easier to keep track of (note I converted most analyses over to notebooks).